Nikon W300 vs Sony A77

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the W300 and A77 can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Sony A77 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon W300 and the Sony A77?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.